kintohub/kintohub-docs/docs/kintoblocks/jobs.md

 2. **Post-Deployment**: This Job will be run after the project deployed is completed.

 Pre-Deployment and Post-deployment jobs can be used in cases where a specific set of commands needs to be executed.
-For e.g. Running a package.json file for hosting a website.
+For e.g. Running a database migration or sending a slack message.

 The **Repeat Scheduling** option is used in cases where the job is required to run often or repeatedly.
 This job option can be used in creating a daily back-up of databases or in test execution of an application on a daily basis.